This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Operative Knee Arthroscopy

-WHAT YOU SHOULD KNOW:
+WHAT YOU NEED TO KNOW:

-- You have a fever.
+- You have trouble breathing.

-Seek care immediately or call 911 if:
+Seek care immediately if:

 - Blood soaks through your bandage.

 - Your stitches come apart.

 - Your leg feels numb or cold and looks pale.

 - Your leg is larger than usual, red, and painful.

 - You cannot move your leg or foot.